metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_restore_v2_manifest.md

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`

-Required:

-- `backup` (String) The backup resource name associated with this restore, or the backup PVC name to restore from.

 Optional:

 - `backoff_limit` (Number) Number of times the restore job should try to execute.
+- `backup` (String) The backup resource name associated with this restore, or the backup PVCname to restore from.
-- `buckets` (Map of String) DEPRECATED - by spec.data.
-Specific buckets can be explicitly included or excluded in the restore, as well as bucket mappings.
+- `buckets` (Map of String) DEPRECATED - by spec.data.Specific buckets can be explicitly included or excluded in the restore,as well as bucket mappings.
 This field is now ignored.
-- `data` (Attributes) Data allows control over what key-value/document data is included in the restore.
+- `data` (Attributes) Data allows control over what key-value/document data is included in therestore.
 By default, all data is included. (see [below for nested schema](#nestedatt--spec--data))
 - `end` (Attributes) End denotes the last backup to restore from.
-Omitting this field will only restore the backup referenced by start.
-This may be specified as an integer index (starting from 1), a string specifying a short date DD-MM-YYYY, the backup name, or one of either 'start' or 'oldest' keywords. (see [below for nested schema](#nestedatt--spec--end))
+Omitting this field will onlyrestore the backup referenced by start.
+This may be specified asan integer index (starting from 1), a string specifying a short dateDD-MM-YYYY, the backup name, or one of either 'start' or 'oldest' keywords. (see [below for nested schema](#nestedatt--spec--end))
-- `force_updates` (Boolean) Forces data in the Couchbase cluster to be overwritten even if the data in the cluster is newer than the restore
+- `force_updates` (Boolean) Forces data in the Couchbase cluster to be overwritten even if the data in the cluster is newer.By default, the system does not force updates,and all updates use Couchbase's conflict resolution mechanism to ensurethat if newer data exists on the cluster,older restored data does not overwrite it.However, if 'couchbasebackuprestores.spec.forceUpdates' is true,then the backup record will _always_ overwrite the cluster record,regardless of Couchbase's conflict resolution.
-- `log_retention` (String) Number of hours to hold restore script logs for, everything older will be deleted.
-More info: https://golang.org/pkg/time/#ParseDuration
+- `log_retention` (String) Number of hours to hold restore script logs for, everything older will be deleted.More info:https://golang.org/pkg/time/#ParseDuration
 - `object_store` (Attributes) The remote destination for backup. (see [below for nested schema](#nestedatt--spec--object_store))
+- `overwrite_users` (Boolean) Overwrites the already existing users in the cluster when  user restoration is enabled (spec.services.users).The default behavior of backup/restore of users is to skip already existing users.This is only available for Couchbase Server 7.6 and later.This field defaults to 'false'.
 - `repo` (String) Repo is the backup folder to restore from.
-If no repository is specified, the backup container will choose the latest.
+If no repository is specified,the backup container will choose the latest.
-- `s3bucket` (String) DEPRECATED - by spec.objectStore.uri Name of S3 bucket to restore from.
+- `s3bucket` (String) DEPRECATED - by spec.objectStore.uriName of S3 bucket to restore from.
 If non-empty this overrides local backup.
 - `services` (Attributes) This list accepts a certain set of parameters that will disable that data and prevent it being restored. (see [below for nested schema](#nestedatt--spec--services))
-- `staging_volume` (Attributes) StagingVolume contains configuration related to the ephemeral volume used as staging when restoring from a cloud backup. (see [below for nested schema](#nestedatt--spec--staging_volume))
+- `staging_volume` (Attributes) StagingVolume contains configuration related to theephemeral volume used as staging when restoring from a cloud backup. (see [below for nested schema](#nestedatt--spec--staging_volume))
 - `start` (Attributes) Start denotes the first backup to restore from.
-This may be specified as an integer index (starting from 1), a string specifying a short date DD-MM-YYYY, the backup name, or one of either 'start' or 'oldest' keywords. (see [below for nested schema](#nestedatt--spec--start))
+This may be specified asan integer index (starting from 1), a string specifying a short dateDD-MM-YYYY, the backup name, or one of either 'start' or 'oldest' keywords. (see [below for nested schema](#nestedatt--spec--start))
 - `threads` (Number) How many threads to use during the restore.
 - `ttl_seconds_after_finished` (Number) Number of seconds to elapse before a completed job is deleted.